diff7/Efficient-DL-models-Seminars/README.md

 **Concise report with 4-6 pages (excl. appendices)**

-■ Introduction, motivation and problem statement
+■ Introduction, motivation and problem statement <br>
-■ Related work and brief literature overview
+■ Related work and brief literature overview <br>
-■ ML Methods and algorithms, proposed algorithm modifications, etc.
+■ ML Methods and algorithms, proposed algorithm modifications, etc. <br>
-■ Experiments / Discussion: details about (hyper) parameters, metrics and details, discussion of failures and successes, equations, results, visualizations, tables, etc.
+■ Experiments / Discussion: details about (hyper) parameters, metrics and details, discussion of failures and successes, equations, results,  visualizations, tables, etc. <br>
-■ Conclusion and directions for further research
+■ Conclusion and directions for further research <br>
-■ References, acknowledgements and contributions of each team member.
+■ References, acknowledgements and contributions of each team member. <br>

 **GitHub repo with project code and provided documentation - README.md**

-■ Experiments should be reproducible
+■ Experiments should be reproducible <br>
-■ Clear README to run the experiments should be provided, specify what outcome one should expect after running the code ■ Code should follow common guidelines and be readable ■ If you used other libraries or repositories please describe them and explicitly mention which modifications you made or where your code starts
+■ Clear README to run the experiments should be provided, specify what outcome one should expect after running the code <br>
+■ Code should follow common guidelines and be readable <br>
+■ If you used other libraries or repositories please describe them and explicitly mention which modifications you made or where your code starts <br>